ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-considerations.md

 * Use VMware licenses provided by {{site.data.keyword.cloud_notm}}.
 * Bring your own VMware license.

 When you order it, you can specify how a bare metal server is licensed by selecting from different ESXi image options: ESXi™ 7.x BYOL or ESXi 7.x.
 The ESXi 7.x BYOL option provides ESXi in evaluation mode.
 The evaluation period is 60 days and begins at the time of provisioning.
-At any time during the 60-day evaluation period, you can convert from evaluation mode to licensed mode with your appropriate customer provided license.
+At any time during the 60-day evaluation period, you can convert from evaluation mode to licensed mode with your appropriate customer-provided license.
 The ESXi 7.x option provides ESXi in licensed mode and it is activated during the provisioning process.

-For more information about how to license ESXi, see [Licensing ESXi Hosts](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.install.doc/GUID-28D25806-748B-49C0-97A1-E7DE5CB335A9.html){: external}.
+For more information about how to license ESXi, see [Licensing ESXi hosts](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.install.doc/GUID-28D25806-748B-49C0-97A1-E7DE5CB335A9.html){: external}.

-For other VMware licenses, for example, vCenter Server and NSX-T, see [VMware Licenses](/docs/vmwaresolutions?topic=vmwaresolutions-faq_byol).
+For other VMware licenses, for example, vCenter Server and NSX-T, see [FAQ about licensing and BYOL](/docs/vmwaresolutions?topic=vmwaresolutions-faq_byol).

 Billing applies for all IBM rented licenses.
 {: note}